Bug Bounty Programme

 • Security bugs in third-party websites that integrate with Paysera API.

-• Vulnerabilities related to 3rd-party software (e.g. Java, plugins, extensions) or website unless they lead to vulnerability on Paysera website.
+• Vulnerabilities related to third-party software (e.g. Java, plugins, extensions) or website unless they lead to vulnerability on Paysera website.

 • Spam (including issues related to SPF/DKIM/DMARC).